What is a Credit Card and how credit card works?

 - Credit card: credit card is also a payment card, but in contrast to debit cards it does not have any checking account linked with them, depending on the card holder’s creditworthiness, the card providers offer their customers a credit limit against which they can spend with their credit card.
 Whenever you make a payment with your credit card, the payable amount will be added to the outstanding amount.

-Normally credit cards are not available for all, only an applicant with a decent income, good CIBIL score, and other required eligibilities can apply for a credit card.
-Although some card providers offer credit cards against fixed deposit or term deposit accounts, and you can get them without any CIBIL score and Fixed monthly income.
+Normally credit cards are not available for all, only an applicant with a decent income, good CIBIL score, and other required eligibility can apply for a credit card.
+Although some card providers offer credit card on fd (fixed deposit), and you can get them without any CIBIL score and fixed monthly income.

-How many types of credit cards are there?
+How many types of credit card are there?

-To serve the demands of people, credit card companies have issued different types of credit cards, every credit card has its own merits and demerits, and a single credit card cannot be beneficial for all.
-Therefore, before applying for a credit card, one should know the types of credit cards and chose the type that suits his/her needs.
+To serve the demands of people, credit card companies have issued different types of credit card.
+Every credit card has its own merits and demerits, and a single credit card cannot be beneficial for all.
+Therefore, before applying for a credit card, one should know the types of credit cards and choose the type that suits his/her needs.

-- Cashback credit card: With these cards, you can earn instant cashback from your spending.
+- Cash back credit card: With these cards, you can earn instant cashback from your spending.
 Cashback is the best form of benefit, as it does not need any redemption.
+If you want a low-cost credit card that can earn you handsome cashback benefits, then the hsbc cashback credit card will be a good option for you.

 - Lifestyle credit card: These cards enhance the lifestyle of the cardholders, the benefits of these cards focus on – Shopping, Dining, movies, Food order, etc. also you can get special discounts on some selected brands.

-- Travel credit card: If you travel a lot then these cards will be beneficial for you, with this type of card you can earn a big discount on ticket or hotel bookings, also you can earn air miles from your purchases, which you can use for flight ticket bookings.
+- Travel credit card: If you travel a lot then these cards will be beneficial for you, with this type of card you can earn a big discount on tickets or hotel bookings, also you can earn air miles from your purchases, which you can use for flight ticket bookings.
+If you want a travel credit card for yourself, then you can go for icici makemytrip credit card or you can check our top 10 travel credit card page.

-- Fuel Credit card: These cards are best suited for fuel purchases, you can earn benefits like discounts on fuel surcharge, cashback on fuel purchase, reward points, etc. These cards often have a partnership with some companies, and you can earn the benefits only when you make a purchase from them, so read the terms and conditions thoroughly before applying.
+- fuel credit card: These cards are best suited for fuel purchases, you can earn benefits like discounts on fuel surcharge, cashback on fuel purchase, reward points, etc. These cards often have a partnership with some companies, and you can earn the benefits only when you purchase from them, so read the terms and conditions thoroughly before applying.
+If you want a low-cost fuel credit card then sbi bpcl credit card will be the best fuel credit card for you.

-- Premium credit card: These cards are designed for premium customers with premium benefits. these credit cards are issued against high annual income and excellent credit scores.
+- Premium credit cards: These cards are designed for premium customers with premium benefits.
+These credit cards are issued against high annual income and excellent credit scores. american express smart earn credit card, indusind bank platinum aura credit card, sbi elite credit card are some of the premium credit cards available in India.

-- Business credit card: If you have a business or a company then this type of credit card will be perfect for you, it comes with a higher credit limit and you don’t need to provide any personal guarantee.
+- business credit card: If you have a business or a company then a business credit card or corporate credit card will be perfect for you, it comes with a higher credit limit and helps you run your company much smoother.

 - Credit card for first-time applicants: These credit cards are best for those who are getting a credit card for the first time, those who have a low or zero credit score.
 These types of credit cards come with regular credit card benefits at a low cost.

-- Secured credit card: These cards are issued against Fixed deposit or term deposit account, and they are best for building a credit score, also for those customers who have a low annual income.
+- Secured credit card: These cards are issued against Fixed deposit or term deposit account, and they are best for building a credit score, also for those customers who have a low annual income an fd based credit card will be a good option as you can get such a credit card without income proof.

-- Low-income credit card: These cards are best for those who have a low monthly income, these cards come with a lower credit score, and low annual and renewal fees.
+- credit card for low income: These cards are best for those who have a low monthly income, these cards come with a lower credit score, and low annual and renewal fees.

 How to apply for a credit card?

 Nowadays if you have the eligibility, it is very easy to get a credit card, you can apply for a credit card both offline and online.
-Now, most of the bank has digitized their application process to make it convenient and easier for the applicants.
+Now, most of the banks have digitized their application process to make it convenient and easier for the applicants.

 - Online method: applying online is the best way to get a credit card.

-Step 1 – Explore the available credit cards available within your budget and compare them according to their offers and benefits.
+Step 1: Explore the available credit cards within your budget and compare them according to their offers and benefits.

-Step 3 – a representative will call you and you will get complete guidance from him/her through the application process.
+Step 4: a representative will call you to complete the process and you will get complete guidance from him/her through the application process.

 - Offline method: if you are not comfortable with the online application, then you can also apply for your desired credit offline by visiting the card issuer.

-Step 1 – Visit your card issuer and consult with the representative about the type of card you want.
-The representative will then offer you some cards according to your needs and uses.
+Step 1: Visit your card issuer and consult with the representative about the type of card you want.
+The representative will then offer you some cards according to your needs and use.

 But before applying for a credit card determine, what will be the uses of the card, your budget, your spending habits, what kind of card will be most useful for you, and then choose a credit card that fits with your spending patterns and lifestyle.